OpenTelemetry Backend for storage and visualization

 Prometheusopen in new window is a widely used open-source monitoring system that provides a time-series database for storing metrics data.

-By combining Prometheus and OpenTelemetry, you can collect and store metrics data from your applications using OpenTelemetry's instrumentation libraries and send that data to Prometheus for storage and analysis.
+By combining Prometheus with OpenTelemetry, you can collect and store metrics from your applications using OpenTelemetry's instrumentation libraries, and send that data to Prometheus for storage and analysis.

-Prometheus provides powerful querying and alerting capabilities, allowing you to perform complex queries on the collected metrics data and set up alerts based on predefined conditions or thresholds.
-It also offers a rich ecosystem of exporters, integrations, and visualization tools, such as Grafana, for visualizing and exploring the collected metrics.
+Prometheus provides powerful query and alerting capabilities, allowing you to perform complex queries on the collected metrics data and set up alerts based on predefined conditions or thresholds.
+It also provides a rich ecosystem of exporters, integrations, and visualization tools, such as Grafana, to visualize and explore the collected metrics.

-Integrating Prometheus with OpenTelemetry enables you to leverage the flexibility and extensibility of OpenTelemetry for instrumenting your applications, while benefiting from Prometheus' robust monitoring and analysis capabilities.
+By integrating Prometheus with OpenTelemetry, you can leverage the flexibility and extensibility of OpenTelemetry to instrument your applications, while benefiting from the robust monitoring and analysis capabilities of Prometheus.

 Grafana

-By integrating Grafana with OpenTelemetry, you can leverage Grafana's powerful visualization capabilities to create interactive dashboards and explore the telemetry data collected by OpenTelemetry.
+By integrating Grafana with OpenTelemetry, you can use Grafana's powerful visualization capabilities to create interactive dashboards and explore the telemetry data collected by OpenTelemetry.

-Grafana provides a user-friendly interface for building custom visualizations, charts, and graphs, allowing you to gain insights and monitor the performance of your applications.
+Grafana provides an easy-to-use interface for creating custom visualizations, charts, and graphs to gain insight and monitor the performance of your applications.

 Jaeger

-Jaegeropen in new window is an open-source distributed tracing system that can be integrated with OpenTelemetry to capture and analyze trace data.
+Jaeger is an open source distributed tracing system that integrates with OpenTelemetry to collect and analyze trace data.

-Integrating Jaeger with OpenTelemetry enables you to leverage the power of distributed tracing for troubleshooting, performance optimization, and root cause analysis of your applications.
+By integrating Jaeger with OpenTelemetry, you can leverage the power of distributed tracing for troubleshooting, performance optimization, and root cause analysis of your applications.

 Jaeger provides end-to-end visibility into the execution path of requests, making it easier to identify performance bottlenecks, latency issues, or errors across your distributed systems.